Publications

 Hungry at Thanksgiving: A Fall 2020 update on food insecurity in the US

-In this analysis, Lauren Bauer provides evidence of an ongoing food insecurity crisis in the United States and current evidence on household food insecurity an…
+Lauren Bauer provides evidence of an ongoing food insecurity crisis in the United States and current evidence on household food insecurity and very low food in…

 Tracking the mounting challenges among those who have lost their jobs